lmsalaudeen/bin-file-image-analysis/README.md

     print(f"JPEG extracted and saved as '{outputFilename}'")
 ```

+I extracted 89 images.
-Now, I want to extract the rest of the data minus the jpeg.
-I can move from index 0 to the first marker; then move from trailer to marker (from trailer 1 to marker 2)
+Next, I extracted the rest of the data minus the jpeg.

 ```python
 markersIndex, trailersIndex = findJpegSignatures(dstlFile)